Skip to main content

 8 Core Capabilities

-Token-Budgeted Flattening
+Token-Budgeted Context

 core

-Smart selection to stay within context limits
+Smart file selection and header-truncation to stay within arbitrary LLM context limits.

 security